 Many people who use cannabis can develop acute psychosis as a result of it, and it can also exacerbate psychotic conditions like schizophrenia that already exist.
 Depersonalization, fear of dying, irrational panic, and paranoid thoughts are some of the psychiatric symptoms that have been noted in some studies.
-Read more here.
+Read more about the toxicity of marijuana.

 What is the active ingredient in marihuana?